Sultanate of Sintang

 Sultanate of Sintang was a sultanate that once ruled the Sintang Regency, West Kalimantan present, in island of Kalimantan, Indonesia.
-It was originally a Hindu-Dayak kingdom, until it converted to Islam in 1672 under the leadership of Sultan Nata.
+It began as an animist Malay-Dayak kingdom then transitioned into Hinduism for some time, until it converted to Islam in 1672 under the leadership of Sultan Nata.

 Early history

 The state of Sintang was ruled by an unnamed dynasty.
 The rulers were: